 The stuff kids play with in the toybox can take a beating they won’t get anywhere else.
 The result is — like I mentioned earlier — abrasive sand doing a number on the toys.
 This can mean sharp bits, broken bits, and stuff like paint flaking off, which can be bad if you’ve been buying cheaply-made dollar-store toys of questionable origin with questionable paints.

-Inspect the toys periodically, give the box a good raking, and it’s likely you’ll maintain an awesome playspace for your kid to enjoy all summer long.
+Inspect the toys periodically as a part of regular sandbox maintenance.
+Give the box a good raking, and it’s likely you’ll maintain an awesome playspace for your kid to enjoy all summer long.
 After all, there’s no better outdoor spot, except maybe a forest, for your kid to explore their imagination.